 Shivaratri festival marks to bestow every Shiva worshippers with happiness and prosperity, it is also considered an important day for both unmarried and married woman to keep fasting for either praying for good husband (or ideal husband like Lord Shiva) or pray for the well-being of their husband.
 It is typically observed by worshipping Shiva and chanting sacred prayers (mantra) of his name “Om Namah Shivaya!” which implies “I Bow to Lord Shiva — the Almighty” and attributed with qualities of prayer, grace, truth, blissfulness, and divine love.
 Like any other practice of prayers, it is also believed that continuous enchanting of Shiva mantra with complete devotion and piety will lead towards the sin-free path and peaceful life.

-Devotees visit Shiva temple and spend the night awake chatting, building the bonfire, smoking marijuana, chanting prayers, singing songs etc. Sacred Pashupatinath Temple of Kathmandu valley attracts quite big crowd on this festival and people of every age are seen on temple premises to participate.
-Long queue of women is common sight around main gates who wish to enter the main temple area to worship Lord Shiva.
+Devotees visit Shiva temple and spend the night awake chatting, building the bonfire, smoking marijuana, chanting prayers, singing songs etc. Sacred Pashupatinath Temple of Kathmandu valley attracts quite a big crowd on this festival and people of every age are seen on temple premises to participate.
+A long queue of women is a common sight around main gates who wish to enter the main temple area to worship Lord Shiva.
 Thousands of pilgrims and ascetics from India and other parts of the Nepal are gathered in the arena of Pashupatinath Temple on this day.
 It's beautiful to visit the temple during the evening or night to escape the crowd and observe the whole site decorated with lights and smoke.

-Lord Shiva divine dance of Tandava symbolizes cosmic cycles of five principle manifestation of eternal energy of creation, destruction, preservation, salvation and illusion
+Lord Shiva divine dance of Tandava symbolizes cosmic cycles of five principle manifestation of eternal energy of creation, destruction, preservation, salvation and illusion.